 That’s the “official” bio that I use in recital programs.
 The longer story is that immediately after college, I started a successful career in publishing and other endeavors, working first for the National Geographic Society in Washington, D.C., followed by Hudson Valley Magazine, and then as Director of Development for Hospice in Poughkeepsie, New York.
 While I was doing hospice work, I realized that what I loved doing most was playing music, and decided to change careers and return to music full-time.

 At that time, I began studying with Gary Schocker, who has been a great inspiration to me, as a teacher, musician and friend.
 I thought after I left my “day job” that I wouldn’t be doing much with my other writing and computer skills, but I was wrong.
 I created and maintained his web site for many years.
-We created his wonderful summer master classes in 2002, and they are going strong as international online classes.
-I ran his Winter Flute Retreat, Summer Master Classes, as well as workshops for Dan Cayer, a renowned teacher of the Alexander Technique.
-We hope to return to in-person classes in the future.
+We created his wonderful summer master classes in 2002, and now include both in-person and online classes.
+I ran his Winter Flute Retreat, Summer Master Classes, as well as workshops for Bill Connington and Dan Cayer, renowned teachers of the Alexander Technique.

 These skills were valuable as I worked with my husband, Joe, teaching dance, and running our studio, the Hudson Valley Dance Depot.
 The studio was voted Best Dance Classes for Adults for three years in a row!
 (2018, 2019, and 2020)